veridonia/whitepaper/Whitepaper.md

 #### 4.2.2 ELO-Based Throttling Mechanism

-Veridonia implements a throttling system that regulates users' ability to post and comment based on their ELO ratings:
+Veridonia implements a throttling system that regulates users' ability to post based on their ELO ratings.
+Concretely, users with lower ELO can post less frequently and experience longer cooldowns between contributions, and as their ELO improves these limits are progressively relaxed.

-- **Rate Limiting:** Users with lower ELO ratings face greater restrictions on how frequently they can post content or comment.
-This throttling mechanism scales dynamically with ELO scores, and users with particularly low rating may be limited to posting only once per hour, per day, or even per week, depending on the severity of their low ELO.
-- **Cooldown Periods:** After posting or commenting, users experience a mandatory cooldown period before they can contribute again.
-The duration of this cooldown is inversely proportional to their ELO rating.
-- **Progressive Relaxation:** As users demonstrate consistent quality contributions and their ELO increases, throttling restrictions are gradually relaxed, allowing for more frequent participation.

 The throttling mechanism serves several critical functions: